How to apply for Australian student visa in 6 easy steps

 - International students sponsored by the Department of Foreign Affairs or Defense

 Using this visa, you can also travel in and out of the country, work part-time for up to 40 hours every 2 weeks, and stay for a maximum period of 5 years in Australia.

 What are the different Australian student visa types?

-- Student Visa (Subclass 500) – This visa will allow you to take up a full-time course in Australia and live there for up to 5 years
+- Student Visa (Subclass 500) – This visa will allow you to take up a full-time course in Australia, work part-time, and live there for up to 5 years

 - Student Guardian Visa (Subclass 590) – If you wish to support a student who is under 18, you will need to apply for this visa